-Pichet was quick to mark itself out as special among Dublin Restaurants From the outset the stylish French restaurant had everything going for it – a nifty location just off Dame Lane, a big name front of house (Nick Munier of Masterchef, who has since moved on), a talented chef, ex- L'Ecrivain Stephen Gibson, and a rather classy dining room.
+Pichet was quick to mark itself out as special From the outset in 2009 the stylish French restaurant had everything going for it – a nifty location just off Dame Lane, a talented chef, ex- L'Ecrivain Stephen Gibson, and a rather classy dining room.

 Following a business merger and major revamp Pichet has burst back onto the dining scene as a leading light among Dublin Restaurants.

 The royal blue awning is gone, as are the famous blue chairs and awkward terrace.
 In their places an equally striking looking establishment with jaunty striped awning, a neon red sign, bright window boxes, an extended dining room and a very cool bar.

 The marbled-topped bar up front is one-part glamour one part-hipster making it impossibly hard to pass by.
 Pull up a bentwood stool, order an espresso martini or snag the circular booth for a cosy evening with friends.
 Sparkling glasses hang above, illuminated bottles glisten behind and there’s a separate bar nibbles menu for a more casual evening.